OfficeDev/microsoft-teams-apps-company-communicator/Wiki/Deployment-guide-powershell.md

     - `subscriptionId` - Azure subscription to deploy the solution to (MUST be associated with the Azure AD of the Office 365 tenant that you wish to deploy this solution to.) e.g. 22f602c4-1b8f-46df-8b73-45d7bdfbf58e.
     - `subscriptionTenantId` - Id of the tenant to deploy to (If you are not sure how to get Tenant ID, please check Azure Active Directory in Azure Portal.
 Under Manage, click Properties.
 The tenant ID is shown in the Directory ID box). e.g 98f3ece2-3a5a-428b-aa4f-4c41b3f6eef0.
 Tenant ID is also available in the `Overview` section".
+    - `userObjectId` - Object Id of the user to deploy to (If you are not sure how to get Object ID, please check Azure Active Directory in Azure Portal.
+Under Manage, click Users and select the appropriate user.
+The Object ID is shown in the Identity section). e.g 98f3ece2-3a5a-428b-aa4f-4c41b3f6eef0.
     - `resourceGroupName` - Name for a new resource group to deploy the solution to - the script will create this resource group. e.g. CompanyCommunicatorRG.
     - `region` - Azure region in which to create the resources.
 The internal name should be used e.g. eastus.
 Run the following command in Powershell to list internal names.
       ```